ComradOrg/www/README.md

 ### Untraceable

 All network traffic is routed through Tor, a "deep web" of computers so dense even the FBI can't follow you through it.
-Komrade's "Operator" or central server is accessible only from Tor.
+Comrad's "Operator" or central server is accessible only from Tor.
 It's impossible to tell who is sending what to whom, or even who is using the app at all.

 ### Unmonetizable